Mission 14 · Stage 2

 Code lab — try on your own

-2. Comment the line ledOn = !ledOn explaining “flip state”.
+2. Add a note (comment) on the line ledOn = !ledOn that says "flip the light".

 Code walkthrough